 - This is further diluted when you want to use it.
 Typically 1:1000.
 I like to use 1 part serum to 20 parts clean water, then use 1-2 tbsp per gallon of water.
 The diluted serum will stay good for weeks even months if kept in the fridge.

 This serum is perfect for making organic nutrients more immediately available.
-For example, if I make a kelp tea I will add 1-2tbsp of LABS per gallon the day before using and let it sit, stirring a couple times.
+For example, if I make a kelp tea I will add 1-2tbsp of LABS per gallon the day before using and let it sit, stirring a couple of times.
 This will allow the lactobacillus to start breaking down the kelp into a useable form more readily available for uptake.